Stop the Big Tech

 “Digital Trade” Sneak Attack!

-Big Tech interests are attempting to use trade negotiations and policies to lock in binding international rules that limit governments from regulating online platforms in the public interest and from fighting corporate concentration and monopoly power.
-The massive online platforms that dominate global retail, advertising, transportation, hotel and other businesses seek to evade regulation and oversight by quickly establishing international agreements that handcuff Congress and U.S. agencies now working to counter these Big Tech abuses.
-To obscure this, they have misbranded their attack against the very notion of digital governance as “e-commerce” or “digital trade” policy initiatives.
+Big Tech is attempting to use trade negotiations and policies to lock in binding international rules to limit governments from regulating online platforms in the public interest and from fighting corporate concentration and monopoly power.
+The Big Tech giants that dominate global retail, advertising, transportation, hotel and other businesses seek to evade regulation and oversight by quickly establishing international agreements that handcuff Congress and U.S. agencies now working to counter these Big Tech abuses.
+To obscure this, they have misbranded their attack against the very notion of government regulation of their abuses as new “e-commerce” or “digital trade” policy initiatives.

 Instead, Big Tech interests are trying to undermine worker protections, policies that constrain entities’ size or market power and promote fair competition, and civil rights, privacy and liability policies being promoted by the Biden administration and many in Congress from both parties — and by other governments worldwide.

 Big Tech interests are pushing this effort simultaneously on many fronts.
-That includes Indo-Pacific Economic Framework (IPEF) negotiations and U.S.-EU Trade and Technology Council talks and what is formally called the World Trade Organization (WTO) “Joint Statement Initiative on E-Commerce” (JSI-EComm) negotiations now underway in Geneva among 80-plus countries.
+That includes Indo-Pacific Economic Framework (IPEF) negotiations, U.S.-EU Trade and Technology Council talks and what is formally called the World Trade Organization (WTO) “Joint Statement Initiative on E-Commerce” (JSI-EComm) negotiations now underway in Geneva among 80-plus countries.